Consensys/doc.tessera/docs/Reference/REST-API.md

    - Perform discovery
    - Send and receive encrypted payloads

-!!! important "Defining First API Version"
+!!!
+Warning "Defining First API Version"

     From version 0.11.0, for every client side request i.e., `/push` and `/partyinfo`, Tessera will now include a parameter which is a list of API versions that it supports into the http header called `supportedApiVersions`.
 Release 0.11.0 defines the first API version and during the partyinfo exchange these values will be